-5.3.1.1 Flooring material

-9 inch ( $\pm$ 1/16 inch) section of carpeting.
+5.3.1.1 Flooring material.
+Each test specimen shall be a 9 inch by 9 inch ( $\pm 1/16$ inch) section of the flooring material to be tested.

-5.3.1.2 Wall and Top Material

-of cloth 2 3/4 inches by 12 inches ( $\pm$ 1/16 inch) with the fibers running parallel to either the warp or filling direction.
+5.3.1.2 Wall and Top Material.
+Test specimens shall be rectangles of cloth 2 3/4 inches by 12 inches ( $\pm 1/16$ inch) with the long dimensions parallel to either the warp or filling directions of the material.

+5.3.2 Apparatus
-5.3.2 Apparatus5.3.2.1 Vertical carbon arc

-The arc shall be designed to accommodate either two or three carbons which shall burn only one pair at a time, automatically transferring from one to another as the carbons are consumed.
-The carbons shall be tungsten-copper-coated, No. 22 for the upper pair and No. 13 for the lower pair.
+5.3.2.1 Vertical carbon arc mounted at the center of a vertical cylinder.
+The arc shall be designed to accommodate either two or three pairs of carbons but shall burn only one pair at a time, automatically transferring from one pair to another as the carbons are consumed.
+The carbons shall be Sunshine-cored and copper-coated, No. 22 for the upper pair and No. 13 for the lower pair.
 The arc shall be operated on 60 amperes and 50 volts across the arc for alternating current and on 50 amperes and 60 volts across the arc for direct current.

-5.3.2.2 A rotating rack with holder in which the specimens are held vertically and normally to radiation from the arc with the center of the specimen at a radial distance of approximately 18 inches from the arc.
+5.3.2.2 A rotating rack with holder in which the specimens are suspended vertically and normally to radiation from the arc with the center of the face of the specimen at a radial distance of approximately 18 inches from the arc.

-5.3.2.3 Water-spray nozzles shall be mounted horizontally (the spray assembly vertically) in the test chamber inside the specimen rack and placed that the water shall strike the specimens evenly over their entire area in the form of a fine spray in sufficient volume to cover specimens immediately on impact.
+5.3.2.3 Water-spray nozzles shall be mounted horizontally (the water-spray assembly vertically) in the test chamber inside the specimen rack and so placed that the water shall strike the specimens evenly over their entire length in the form of a fine spray in sufficient volume to cover specimens immediately on impact.
 The apparatus shall be so operated that the specimens are exposed to successive cycles of 102 minutes of light without spray and 18 minutes of light with spray.